Major gifts: 4 tips for larger online donations

 Whether the donor is convinced to give through offline conversations or your website, a special donation page for large donors is a convenient and easy way for the donor to fulfill the gift.

 3. Offer an alternative to one large gift

 Another way to get to receive larger online gifts is to encourage monthly giving.
 A smaller monthly gift will add up to a major gift over time and is easy for some donors to budget.
-Here’s a few ways to do so:
+Here are a few ways to do so:

 - Use your website to promote and encourage visitors to participate in your monthly giving programs.
-Create a banner about monthly giving and feature it on your organization’s home page so it’s one of the first thing visitors will see.
+Create a banner about monthly giving and feature it on your organization’s homepage so it’s one of the first things visitors will see.